mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 # Domain Modeling with Algebraic Data Types (by Scott Wlaschin)

 *Authors note: It is a privilege to be able to contribute to this project.
 Even though it has been fifteen years since 'Domain Driven Design' was published, its insights and wisdom are just as valuable as ever, and continue to influence each new generation of programmers.
 One thing that has changed since it was written is the rise of functional programming as an alternative paradigm to object-oriented programming.
-Many articles on functional programming focus on the mathematical aspects, but I believe it has great potential for design, and can be used very effectively with DDD principles.
-This chapter explains why.*
+Many articles on functional programming focus on the mathematical aspects, but I believe it has great potential for effective design in conjunction DDD principles.
+This chapter, condensed from my book "Domain Modeling Made Functional," explains why.*

 One of the main aims of Domain Driven Design is to promote good communication between the development team, domain experts, and other stakeholders.
 In particular, there should be a very close correspondence between the mental model of the domain experts and the code used in the implementation.
 That is, if the domain expert calls something an "Order" then we should have something called an "Order" in the code that behaves the same way.
 And conversely, we should avoid having things in our code that do *not* represent something in the domain expert's model.
-That means no terms like "OrderFactory", "OrderManager", "OrderHelper", etc. A domain expert would not know what you mean if they saw these!
-Of course, some technical terms will have to occur in the codebase, but we should avoid exposing them as part of the design.
+That means no terms like "OrderFactory", "OrderManager", "OrderHelper", etc. Of course, some technical terms will have to occur in the codebase, but we should avoid exposing them as part of the design.

 So the challenge is: how well can we create code that matches the domain?
 Can we create code that reads like text and is understandable by non-developers?
 And can we avoid introducing non-domain terms like "Manager" and "Factory".
 I think we can do all of these things by using *algebraic data types* for domain modeling.